P2ANet: A Dataset and Benchmark for Dense Action Detection from Table Tennis Match Broadcasting Videos: Introduction

 \section{Introduction}

-Videos have become one of the most popular media in our every day life and video understanding draws much attention of researchers in recent years, including video tagging \cite{yue2015beyond,abu2016youtube,wang2019knowledge}, retrieval \cite{gabeur2020multi,liu2019use,dong2021dual}, action recognition \cite{karpathy2014large,feichtenhofer2019slowfast,wei2021masked} and localization \cite{nawhal2021activity,xu2021boundary,dai2017temporal}.
-There are many applications of video understanding, such as recommendation systems \cite{cai2022heterogeneous,yan2019multi,liu2019building}.
-One of the most attractive applications is understanding sports videos, which is able to benefit coaching \cite{wadsworth2020use,bao2021dynamic}, player training \cite{bertasius2017baller,sri2021toward} and sports broadcasting \cite{liu2017deep,wang2019football,wang2019football}.
-To better understanding sports videos, localizing and recognizing the actions in untrimmed videos play crucial roles, however, they challenging tasks with unsolved problems.
+Videos have become one of the most popular media in our everyday life and video understanding draws much attention from researchers in recent years, including video tagging \cite{yue2015beyond,abu2016youtube,wang2019knowledge}, retrieval \cite{gabeur2020multi,liu2019use,dong2021dual}, action recognition \cite{karpathy2014large,feichtenhofer2019slowfast,wei2021masked} and localization \cite{nawhal2021activity,xu2021boundary,dai2017temporal}.
+Video understanding has many applications, one of them being recommendation systems \cite{cai2022heterogeneous,yan2019multi,liu2019building}.
+One of the most attractive applications is understanding sports videos, which is able to benefit coaching \cite{wadsworth2020use,bao2021dynamic}, player training \cite{bertasius2017baller,sri2021toward} and sports broadcasting \cite{liu2017deep,wang2019football}.
+To better understand sports videos, localizing and recognizing the actions in untrimmed videos play crucial roles, yet they present challenging tasks and unsolved problems.

 First, there are many types of sports, such as team sports like football, basketball, volleyball, and individual sports like tennis, table tennis, golf, and gymnastics, and each of them has specific actions.
 Therefore, it is difficult to build a dataset covering all sports and their specific actions.
-Moreover, the duration of actions in different sports are diverse.
-For example, the strokes in tennis and table tennis are extremely fast, usually less than one second, while actions in soccer could endure for several seconds, such as long passes and corner ball.
+Moreover, the duration of actions in different sports is diverse.
+For example, the strokes in tennis and table tennis are extremely fast, usually less than one second, while actions in soccer could endure for several seconds, such as long passes and corner balls.
 Hence, it is difficult to model the actions with various lengths using one model.